spotinst/help/src/docs/ocean/features/roll.md

 1. To create your first roll schedule, click **Schedule a Roll**

-    OR
+    -OR-

     From the Create Roll drop-down menu on the right of the screen, click **Schedule Roll**.

     >**Note**: If you are editing an existing roll schedule, click the pencil icon on the right of the roll schedule entry in the Scheduled Rolls list.

-3. In the Schedule Roll wizard's first step, select the roll type.
+3. Select the roll type in the Schedule Roll wizard's first step.
 The available roll types depend on your system deployment.

     ![ocean-rolls-schedule-roll-step-1](https://github.com/spotinst/help/assets/159915991/44a77a63-981d-4fef-a996-3b314648e5ce)

-4. In the second step of the wizard, configure the following (refer to [Roll Parameters]()):
+4. In the second step of the wizard, configure the following (refer to [Roll Parameters](https://docs.spot.io/ocean/features?id=roll)):

     *   Select your VNG or Cluster.
     *   Configure the size of a roll batch (%).